masterlittle/RGson/README.md

 ```

 For more code samples refer to the test cases and src folder which contains some basic examples.
+**The code of the library is in the rgson folder.
+The outer src folder is the samples.**

 ## Download
 Add it in your root build.gradle